JANUARY

 World Diabetes Day (A/RES/61/225)

-The World Health Organization and the United Nations partner to cosponsor World Diabetes Day on November 14th of every year.
+The World Health Organization and the United Nations cosponsor World Diabetes Day on November 14th of every year.
 As a part of the event, the UN and WHO launch programs to raise awareness of how people can improve their lifestyles in order to reduce their risk of developing diabetes.

 International Day for Tolerance (UNESCO 28 C/Resolution 5.61; A/RES/51/95)